-- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch-tone telephone - Follow the instructions provided by the recorded message q IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. q
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch-tone telephone - · Follow the instructions provided by the recorded message

-Using a black ink pen, mark your votes with an X as shown in this example.
-Please do not write outside the designated areas
+Using a $\underline{black\ ink}$ pen, mark your votes with an X as shown in this example.
+Please do not write outside the designated areas.